bingis-khan/KindaC/README.md

 - change testing so that:
   - tests are grouped by their type
   - with this, instead of having 4 seperate entries for a single test, make it 1.
+- add tests for incorrect compilations
+  - right now just check if compilation failed with errors
+  - later check error messages
+  - (or just check the datatypes!)
+  - not sure which is better

 ### todo misc